Textualize/textual/docs/blog/posts/await-me-maybe.md

 !!! note

-    Textual awaits the result of mount after the message handler, so even if you don't *explicitly* await it, it will have been completed by the time the next message handler run.
+    Textual awaits the result of mount after the message handler, so even if you don't *explicitly* await it, it will have been completed by the time the next message handler runs.

 We might care if we want to mount a widget then make some changes to it.
 By making the handler `async` and awaiting the result of mount, we can be sure that the widget has been initialized before we update it: